 In 2006 City Council approved the StAT Long Term Department Plan, setting out an evolutionary plan for the future of Transit Services in St. Albert for the next 15 years.

 In 2007 Transit service was introduced to Riel Business Park.
 Route changes were implemented in Downtown Edmonton to improve system reliability.
 A 3-year pilot U-Pass program commenced for students at U of A and full-time students at MacEwan (U-Pass is valid on StAT, ETS and Strathcona County Transit).

 In 2009 construction began on a 5,000 sq ft expansion to the StAT office, allowing for more workspace, training rooms and a drivers' lounge.
 StAT is the first in the region to introduce eNotice, a subscription-based service allowing riders to stay informed of detours and other transit news.
 Fifteen new buses were purchased, including 6 articulated buses and 9 regular 12-metre buses, bringing the fleet to a total of 55 buses.

 In 2010 U-Pass was approved as an ongoing program by City Council and the U of A, MacEwan University and NAIT.
 StAT's entire fleet became fully accessible with low-floor, ramp-equipped buses.
 Bike racks were installed on all regular transit buses allowing greater transportation options to riders.

-In 2011, StAT is the first transit system in Alberta to introduce real-time bus arrival information to its customers through GPS equipment installed on the vehicles and NextBus web-based programming.
+In 2011, StAT was the first transit system in Alberta to introduce real-time bus arrival information to its customers through GPS equipment installed on the vehicles and NextBus web-based programming.

-In 2013, regional Handibus service begins into Edmonton.
+In 2013, the regional Handibus service began into Edmonton.
 The Handibus fleet is expanded to 5 vehicles from 3.

 U-Pass expands to include Norquest College.
 All participating schools expand U-Pass enrollment to include part-time and summer students.